beblife/acf-gutenberg-blocks/README.md

 });
 ```

-> It's important to note that subdirectories of the provided directory will not be registered!

 ## Configure fields

 Fields can be added to a custom block by defining a `fields()` method on the class and make it return an array of fields to add.